Stormont vote process on post-Brexit arrangements triggered by NI Secretary

 Unlike other votes on contentious issues at Stormont, it does not require cross community support to pass.

-If it is voted through on a straight majority, the protocols are extended for four years and the Government is obliged to hold a review of how the arrangements are working.
+If it is voted through with a simple majority, the protocols are extended for four years and the Government is obliged to hold a review of how the arrangements are working.

 If it wins the support of a majority of unionists and a majority of nationalists, then it is extended for eight years.